nf-gmbh/pi-rfid-reader/README.md

 ## Configuration

-The application requires you to specify the log file location and the server port.
+The application requires you to specify the log file location, the server port and the timeout for the reader.
 These can be set via command-line arguments when starting the server.

 ## Usage